harshsikka/Deep-Networks-with-Stochastic-Depth/readme.md

 # Deep Networks with Stochastic Depth

-Status:
-resnet blocks are generating and passing training is working next steps: complete training process process should dynamically create graphs based on probability and train them
-- probably try to do this within a session
-- review details of convolutional architecture in resnet

-Overall Approach:

-model res blocks and other layers store res block for later access

-setup selection probability function
-    outputs the prob for each layer

-setup training function
-    training function will access res block store and will connect resblocks the probability for the given res block will be determined by the probability function, and will be factored into the connection

-setup testing function
-    will use updated test rule to account for all connections being active

 The following is an implementation of *Deep Networks with Stochastic Depth* by Huang et al.

 ## Paper Summary